Last updated on April 7th, 2023 at 06:41 am

 Five Ten NIAD Mocc

-The Five Ten Moccasym fulfil a specific role in the climbing shoe world.
+The Five Ten Moccasym fulfill a specific role in the climbing shoe world.
 They are the quintessential slipper offering maximum comfort for long days on slab and crack routes.
 Unlike the TC Pros, they won’t hurt your bank account either.
-Sure, they don’t come with all the bells and whistles of Tommy Caldwell’s signature shoe, do you really need all that just a easy day of slab climbing?
+Sure, they don’t come with all the bells and whistles of Tommy Caldwell’s signature shoe, do you really need all that just an easy day of slab climbing?

 On slab, their strength comes from the super sticky C4 rubber and sensitivity due to the thin midsole.
-You’ll be able to feel the smallest of micro edges and features, making them great for moderately graded granite slab.
+You’ll be able to feel the smallest of micro edges and features, making them great for moderately graded granite slabs.

-The Moccasymm is geared towards climbers who are looking to get the mileage in instead of establishing the worlds next 5.15a.
-If you don’t mind compromising performance on edging, you’ll be smearing in ease.
-A word of warning: these dirt bag classics will leave your feet dyed red.
+The Moccasymm is geared towards climbers who are looking to get the mileage in instead of establishing the world’s next 5.15a.
+If you don’t mind compromising performance on edging, you’ll be smearing with ease.
+A word of warning: these dirtbag classics will leave your feet dyed red.

-Although my Maccasyms’ have served me well, some say since the acquisition of Five Ten by Adidas, production quality has declined.
+Although my Maccasyms’ have served me well, some say since the acquisition of Five Ten by Adidas, the production quality has declined.
 Personally, I don’t really agree with this.
-The new NIAD Mocc is handmade, made of high tear rubber, and has a nice new toe patch.
+The new NIAD Mocc is handmade, made of high-tear rubber, and has a nice new toe patch.

 While I have shared some of our favorites, it’s hard to pinpoint the best slab climbing shoe.
 All of the shoes mentioned above are certainly more than capable of improving your slab climbing game.

-From no-edge technology to the classic stiff-soled designs, all these shoes all require some degree of getting used to.
+From no-edge technology to classic stiff-soled designs, all these shoes require some degree of getting used to.
 As with any type of climbing shoe, it’ll mostly come down to personal preference and fit.

 If you have made it this far through this article without knowing what slab climbing is, you deserve an explanation!

 Slab is a style of climbing where the climber scales less than vertical rock.
 It requires the climber to use friction and balance to stay on the rock face.
 This unique style requires the climber to utilize a complete set of skills than they would to climb overhung routes.